protontypes/open-sustainable-technology/README.md

 ### Mobility and Transportation
+- [stplanr](https://github.com/ropensci/stplanr) - is a package for sustainable transport planning with R.
 - [The Open Charge Point Protocol](https://github.com/NewMotion/ocpp) - (OCPP) is a network protocol for communication between electric vehicle chargers and a central backoffice system
 - [ocpp](https://github.com/mobilityhouse/ocpp) - Python implementation of the Open Charge Point Protocol
 - [MaaS Global](https://github.com/maasglobal/maas-schemas) - Mobility as a Service API - data model, tests, and validation